-- 3. Employees who receive less than a fully satisfactory overall rating on their last performance evaluation (annual, special, or warning) shall lose their eligibility to participate in such training and each quarter thereafter (in whole or in part), until a current evaluation is fully satisfactory.
-Employees who fail to attend the overtime training session shall not be eligible to earn the special overtime premium rate of pay.
-Employees who are required to attend mandatory training sessions, may elect to have that attendance applied towards the quarterly attendance requirements of this program. - 4.
-Any such special overtime premium earned shall be payable after the end of the calendar quarter in which the training was performed.
-Employees who transfer to another department, or separate from State service, shall normally be paid at the time of separation. - 5.
-At the option of the Department of Corrections: - (a) The amount of competency training time that needs to be made available and/or the employee may be eligible to attend, under the above sections, may be prorated relative to part-time employees. - 6.
-ELIGIBLE CORRECTIONS CLASSIFICATIONS: - (a) Correctional Facility Shift Supervisor Work Crew Foreman Supervisor Correctional Security & Operation Supervisor Corrections Industries Supervisor - (b) Casework Supervisor Corrections Living Unit Supervisor
+4. Employees who received less than a satisfactory overall rating on their last performance evaluation (annual, special, or warning) shall lose their eligibility to participate in such training and each quarter thereafter (in whole or in part), until a current evaluation is fully satisfactory.
+Employees who fail to attend the overtime training sessions shall not be eligible to earn the special overtime premium rate of pay.
+Employees who are required to attend mandatory training sessions, may elect to have that attendance applied towards the quarterly attendance requirements of this program.

+5. Any such special overtime premium earned shall be payable after the end of the calendar quarter in which the training was performed.
+Employees who transfer to another department, or separate from state service, shall normally be paid at the time of separation.

+6. At the option of the Department of Corrections:

+(a) the amount of competency training time that needs to be made available and/or the employee may be eligible to attend, under the above sections, may be prorated relative to part-time employees;

+7. ELIGIBLE CORRECTIONS CLASSIFICATIONS: